 Stony Brook Pascal

-The source archive (from the Files section of the Hercules-390 Yahoo group) consists of the contents of 25 files that originally resided on a S/360 tape.
+The source archive (formerly available from the Files section of the now defunct Hercules-390 Yahoo group) consists of the contents of 25 files that originally resided on a S/360 tape.
 The files are of three types - source or documentation files, object modules (output from either the S/360 Assembler or XPL), and a load library (copied to tape with IEHMOVE).
 All files were transferred to a PC in binary mode and are EBCDIC format.
 Recovering the source/documentation and load library was relatively straight forward, but reloading the object modules, which are required to execute the Pascal compiler requires several steps.
 To simplify the installation, I have provided an AWS tape image, created with IEBCOPY, that will restore three Partitioned Datasets containing the source, object, and load modules.
 I have not retained the exact names used for the files in either the original archive or the S/360 datasets from which they were transferred.
 In fact, there were some discrepancies between the documentation and the source archive contents, which became evident when attempting to use jobstreams included in the documentation.
 The following table shows the relationship between the archive file number, the dataset name stated in the documentation, and the Partitioned Dataset & member as restored from my IEBCOPY tape: (Note that (hlq) will depend upon your installation.)

 File Dataset Name Partitioned Dataset (Member) 1 COMMENTS (hlq).SBPASC.SOURCE(COMMENTS) 2 OMONITOR.ASM (hlq).SBPASC.SOURCE(OMONITOR) 3 RMONITOR.ASM (hlq).SBPASC.SOURCE(RMONITOR) 4 USER.PASCAL (hlq).SBPASC.LINKLIB 5 PASS1.XPL (hlq).SBPASC.SOURCE(PASS1XPL) 6 PASS1.OBJ (hlq).SBPASC.OBJECT(PASS1) 7 PASS2.XPL (hlq).SBPASC.SOURCE(PASS2XPL) 8 PASS2.OBJ (hlq).SBPASC.OBJECT(PASS2) 9 PASS3.XPL (hlq).SBPASC.SOURCE(PASS3XPL) 10 PASS3.OBJ (hlq).SBPASC.OBJECT(PASS3) 11 PMD.XPL (hlq).SBPASC.SOURCE(PMDXPL) 12 PMD.OBJ (hlq).SBPASC.OBJECT(PMD) 13 BNCHMRKS (hlq).SBPASC.SOURCE(BNCHMRKS) 14 XPLSM.ASM (hlq).SBPASC.SOURCE(XPLSM) 15 XCOM.OBJ (hlq).SBPASC.OBJECT(XCOM) 16 XCOM4.XPL (hlq).SBPASC.SOURCE(XCOM4XPL) 17 XPLIB.XPL (hlq).SBPASC.SOURCE(XPLIB) 18 XPLXREF.XPL (hlq).SBPASC.SOURCE(XPLXREF) 19 EDITXPL.XPL (hlq).SBPASC.SOURCE(EDITXPL) 20 PASS1.UPDATE4 (hlq).SBPASC.SOURCE(PASS1UP4) 21 PASS2.UPDATE4 (hlq).SBPASC.SOURCE(PASS2UP4) 22 PASS3.UPDATE4 (hlq).SBPASC.SOURCE(PASS3UP4) 23 PMD.UPDATE4 (hlq).SBPASC.SOURCE(PMDUP4) 24 OMONITOR.UPDATE4 (hlq).SBPASC.SOURCE(OMONP4) 25 RMONITOR.UPDATE4 (hlq).SBPASC.SOURCE(RMONP4)